mohitjaisal/Syncode/README.md

 <br/>

--  To run the project in Development mode locally, go to the `scripts` inside `package.json` & set the "start" script as:
+-  To run the project in Development mode, go to the `scripts` inside `package.json` & set the "start" script as:

 ```bash
 "start": "npm run build && npm run server:dev"